 Wave Motion Gun: Red Gaia Eraser concentrates three of these on the enemy territory.

 Black Ace and Red Joker also saw the re-introduction of Program Advances, here named "Galaxy Advances".
 Many of them also come in Card Form, if a half-step down in power.

 Line-of-Sight Name: In the games, Geo comes up with it after a quick look at his left arm.
-Averted in the anime, where (in the dub) Omega-Xis suggests it directly (if under his breath), and Luna and Copper pick up on it before Geo has an opportunity to even wrap his head around it.
+Averted in the anime, where (in the dub) Omega-Xis suggests it directly, and Luna and Copper pick up on it before Geo has an opportunity to even wrap his head around it.